skip-mev/docs/docs/slinky/using-slinky/1-cosmwasm.md

 ### Nil-checking a price response

-Slinky may sometimes return `nil` if they have not been initialized.
+Slinky may sometimes return a "nil" Price  if it has not been written to.
 This means, within the `GetPriceResponse`, the price will have `Nonce = 0`

 The safest way to check for a nil price is to check if the `Nonce == 0`, here's a code snippet below: